go101/immutable-value-proposal/README-v9.a.md

    so the values directly referenced by it are all writable values too (from the view of the writeable value).

 Please note,
-* A reader value, if it is not a read-only value, might be modifiable.
+* A reader value (as a left-hand-side value), if it is not a read-only value, might be modifiable.
-* A writer value, if it is not a writable value, might not be modifiable.
+* A writer value (as a left-hand-side value), if it is not a writable value, might not be modifiable.
+  (However, non-writable writer values, such as function pointer results, will never be used as left-hand-side values in the current version of this proposal.)
+* When a value is used as a right-hand-side values (R-values), the reader and read-only roles are indistinguishable for it.
+  The same is for the writer and writable roles.

 Also note, values of some types never reference any values, or they are referencing some interval values which can't be modified in any ways in user code.